iOS 17 update Draining Your iPhone Battery Life? Lets fix the problem!

 Use WiFi whenever possible

 Always use WiFi whenever possible, as cellular data always consumes more battery.
 If a secure Wi-Fi network is available, log in to it rather than using your cellular data plan.
-And also make sure if the network is not good on your iPhone then turn on Airplane mode, this will also help you to save your battery life.
+Also make sure if the network is not good on your iPhone then turn on Airplane mode, this will also help you to save your battery life.

 To prevent iPhone battery drain, open the Control Center by swiping up from the bottom of your Home screen, then tap on the Airplane mode icon (it looks like a miniature airplane.)
 On iPhones X and later, swipe down from the upper-right corner of your display to open the Control Center and do the same.